syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Macros.md

 A complete working example to remove macro using index in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Macros/Remove%20Macro%20with%20Index).

 ### Clear()
-Clear() method removes all the Vba modules at once by clearing the module collection.
+[Clear()](https://help.syncfusion.com/cr/file-formats/Syncfusion.Office.IVbaModules.html#Syncfusion_Office_IVbaModules_Clear) method removes all the Vba modules at once by clearing the module collection.

-The following code illustrate how to remove all macros using clear method.
+The following code illustrate how to remove all macros using **Clear** method.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 using (ExcelEngine excelEngine = new ExcelEngine())